CVE-2019-7609 in Elastic and Red Hat Products

 Vulnerability Analysis

 CVE-2019-7609 can be exploited with network access, and does not require authorization privileges or user interaction.
 This vulnerability is considered to have a low attack complexity.
-It has the highest possible exploitability rating (3.9).
+This vulnerability is known to be actively exploited by threat actors in an automatable fashion.
 The potential impact of an exploit of this vulnerability is considered to be critical as this vulnerability has a high impact to the confidentiality, integrity and availability of this component.

-CVE-2019-7609 has been classified to as a Command Injection vulnerability or weakness.
+CVE-2019-7609 has been classified to as a Code Injection vulnerability or weakness.

 Products Associated with CVE-2019-7609